pravega/pravega/documentation/src/docs/controller-service.md

 ### Truncate Stream

-Truncate follows similar mechanism to update and has a temporary Stream property for truncation that is used to supply input for truncate Stream.
+Truncating a Stream follows similar mechanism to update and has a temporary Stream property for truncation that is used to supply input for truncate Stream.

 - Once the truncate workflow process starts, the Stream State is set to *Truncating*.